xrzhuang/mapsapi/README.md

 :alert: If your map is greyed out and giving you an alert saying it can't load, you've got an API key problem.
 Let us know and we can come and help!

 Feel free to play with the buttons on the top left corner.
-They enable you to do things like see the terrain or satelite views.
+They enable you to do things like see the terrain or satellite views.
 Pretty cool!

 SF's cool but let's center it in Hanover!
 To your Map component we're going to pass it a prop called `initial center` which will be the latitude and longitude of the center of our map.
-The latitude and longitude of Dartmouth is: **43.7044, -72.2887**.
+The latitude and longitude of Dartmouth are: **43.7044, -72.2887**.

 Right below `google={this.props.google}` in the `Maps` tag add